m00g3n/cluster-inventory/docs/adr/provisioning.md

 ```

 There are some additional optional fields that could be specified:
-- `spec.shoot.kubernetes.version` ; if not provided default value will be read by the KIM from configuration
+- `spec.shoot.kubernetes.version` ; if not provided, the default value will be read by the KIM from the configuration
-- `spec.shoot.workers.machine.image` ; if not provided default value will be read by the KIM from configuration
+- `spec.shoot.workers.machine.image` ; if not provided, the default value will be read by the KIM from the configuration
-- `spec.shoot.kubernetes.kubeAPIServer.additionalOidcConfig` ; if not provided, no addition OIDC provider will be configured
+- `spec.shoot.kubernetes.kubeAPIServer.additionalOidcConfig` ; if not provided, no additional OIDC provider will be configured
-- `spec.shoot.workers.name` ; if not provided, some hardcoded name will be used
+- `spec.shoot.workers.name` ; if not provided, a hardcoded name will be used
-- `spec.security.networking.filtering.ingress.enabled` ; if not provided `false` value will be used
+- `spec.security.networking.filtering.ingress.enabled` ; if not provided, the `false` value will be used

-The following example shows what `Runtime` CR should be created to provision a cluster with additional OIDC provider, and ingress network filtering enabled:
+The following example shows the Runtime CR that must be created to provision a cluster with an additional OIDC provider and to enable ingress network filtering:
 ```yaml
 apiVersion: infrastructuremanager.kyma-project.io/v1alpha1
 kind: Runtime